AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 If your data is organized as an [array of objects](#array_of_objects) and contains custom fields, you need to remap it.

-Call the {api:anychart.data.Set#mapAs}mapAs(){api} method on an instance of the {api:anychart.data.Set}anychart.data.Set{api}, specify the field names required by the type of series you are going to create, and link them to the custom fields in the data.
+Call the {api:anychart.data.Set#mapAs}mapAs(){api} method on an instance of the {api:anychart.data.Set}anychart.data.Set{api}, specify the field names required by the type of the series you are going to create, and link them to the custom fields in the data.

 In this sample, custom fields `month` and `sales` are mapped as the `x` and `value` fields required by the Column series: